marianatorres4/marianatorres4.github.io/_pages/research.md

 For my research, I mainly use and co-develop the <a href="http://pism-docs.org/">Parallel Ice Sheet Model (PISM)</a>.
 PISM is an open-source, high-resolution computer model to simulate the flow of ice sheets and glaciers, which is adopted as a scientific tool by many research groups around the globe.
 PISM is jointly developed at the University of Alaska, Fairbanks (UAF) and the Potsdam Institute for Climate Impact Research (PIK).

-{% include figure image_path="/images/pism_3d_4km_2020.png" class="half" alt="Antarctic Ice Sheet as simulated with PISM" caption="Antarctic Ice Sheet as simulated with PISM." %}
+{% include figure image_path="/images/pism_3d_4km_2020.png" class="half" style="display:block;text-align:center;" alt="Antarctic Ice Sheet as simulated with PISM" caption="Antarctic Ice Sheet as simulated with PISM." %}

 ### Modelling Sandbox
 Want to play around with some simple ice-sheet models yourself?
 Check out [this Github repository](https://github.com/juliusgarbe/modelling_sandbox "https://github.com/juliusgarbe/modelling_sandbox")!